 Additionally, the Circuit Court hears criminal appeals, including District Court appeals and administrative driver’s license appeals.
 The Ottawa County Courthouse is located in Grand Rapids, Michigan, at:

 In Ottawa County, both misdemeanor and felony cases begin in the District Court.
 After arraignment and preliminary examination, felony cases are transferred to the Circuit Court — Michigan’s trial court.
 However, the preliminary examination (hearing to determine if there is sufficient evidence to warrant a felony indictment) can be waived, resulting in an immediate transfer of the case to the Circuit Court.
 All traffic offenses that are classified as a misdemeanor or civil infraction are handled by the District Court.
+You need the five-star rated Ottawa County Criminal Defense Attorneys like Shawn Haff on your side to get the best results possible.

 The 58th District Court in Ottawa County consists of three courthouse locations, in Grand Haven, Holland and Hudsonville: